Services Offered

 Biorepository

 Our Biorepositiory holds a robust variety of infectious disease specimens (nasal swabs, saliva, blood, genital swabs).
 Qualified developers can request specimens to aid their testing of novel infectious-disease diagnostic technologies.
-We currently provide specimens at no cost to developers who have applied for one of the Center’s solicitations.
+Specimens are limited developers who have applied for one of the Center’s solicitations.

 Pre-Clinical Pilots